Osaka: Meiji to Heisei period

 During World War II, Osaka came under air raids in 1945 by the United States Army Air Forces as part of the air raids on Japan.
 On March 13, 1945, a total of 329 Boeing B-29 Superfortress heavy bombers took part in the raid against Osaka.
 According to an American prisoner of war who was held in the city, the air raid took almost the entire night and destroyed 25 sqmi of the city.
 The U.S. bombed the city again twice in June 1945 and again on August 14, a day before Japan's surrender.

 In the decades following World War II, Osaka's reconstruction efforts and the industriousness of its residents brought the city even greater prosperity than before the war.
 Its population surpassed three million in the 1960s, initiating large-scale suburbanization within the prefecture, and eventually doubled to six million by the 1990s.
 With factories rebuilt and trade revived, Osaka rapidly developed into a major multicultural and financial center from the 1950s through the 1980s.
 Osaka Prefecture was chosen as the venue for the prestigious Expo '70, the first world's fair ever held in an Asian country.
 Since then, numerous international events have been held in Osaka, including the 1995 APEC Summit.

-The modern municipality, which when it was established in 1889 occupied an area of just 15 km^{2} including the districts of Chūō and Nishi, following three successive expansions has reached an area of 222 km^{2}.
+The modern municipality, which when it was established in 1889 occupied an area of just 15 km2 including the districts of Chūō and Nishi, following three successive expansions has reached an area of 222 km2.
 It was one of the first cities in Japan to obtain designated city status in 1956.